tanglong3bf/ElasticSearchClient/README.md

 ## Install

-For the default drogon project, you only need to copy two files to the `plugins` directory of the project to use them.
+For the default drogon project, you need create a new subdirectory in the `plugins` directory of the project.

 Like this: